schnattiba1/m-design-auto-service/README.md

 Once you have all of that done, you may now successfully run: ```npm run dev```

-If you want to know more about Vite, I recommend you visit Veit's website: https://vite.dev/guide/
+If you want to know more details about Vite, I recommend you visit the website: https://vite.dev/guide/